gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The other way of running the preprocessor is even closer to the C style and often more convenient.
 In this approach the preprocessing is integrated into the compilation process.
-The compiler is fed the preprocessor input which includes `#if` lines etc, and then the compiler carries out the preprocessing internally and processes the resulting output.
+The compiler is given the preprocessor input which includes `#if` lines etc, and then the compiler carries out the preprocessing internally and processes the resulting output.
 For more details on this approach, see :ref:`Integrated_Preprocessing`.